TRANSACTIONS

 CONSENSUS

 Escrow with designated beneficiary.
 28-byte payload: lock_until[8] + beneficiary_pkh[20].
-Used by Materials Discovery Engine for access deposits.
+Available for PoPC contracts and future application-layer services.

 Capsule Protocol v1